ppy/osu-wiki/news/2020-09-23-new-featured-artist-epica.md

 ---
 layout: post
-title: "New Featured Artist: Epica"
+title: "New Featured Artist: EPICA"
 date: 2020-09-23 09:00:00 +0000
 ---

-We're proud to welcome aboard Featured Artist #100: **Epica!**
+We're proud to welcome aboard Featured Artist #100: **EPICA!**

 ![](https://assets.ppy.sh/artists/100/header.jpg)

-Smashing us through the big three digit barrier with a pick most epic, **Epica** is a symphonic metal band from the Netherlands renowned worldwide for their melodic, cinematic and aggressive sound.
+Smashing us through the big three digit barrier with a pick most epic, **EPICA** is a symphonic metal band from the Netherlands renowned worldwide for their melodic, cinematic and aggressive sound.

-Thriving in the contrast between gentle, operatic vocals and gritty guitar riffs with twitchy metal-style percussion, **Epica** is something of an international sensation, topping the charts at home and abroad with their unique blend of musical mastery.
+Thriving in the contrast between gentle, operatic vocals and gritty guitar riffs with twitchy metal-style percussion, **EPICA** is something of an international sensation, topping the charts at home and abroad with their unique blend of musical mastery.

 We've got **21** new tracks lined up for you all today, spanning across three of their most popular albums - *Solace System*, *The Holographic Principle* and *The Divine Conspiracy*.